This is a guest post from Christian Arno, of Lingo24.

 You may find doing SEO by language works well in countries that share borders, but that you need to do SEO by country for communities spread around the globe.

-If you’re building your websites on WordPress, foreign language SEO is made easier by a combination of the Yoast SEO plugin and the WPML WordPress Multilingual plugin.
+If you’re building your websites on WordPress, handling multiple languages is best done with the WPML WordPress Multilingual plugin and foreign language SEO is made easier by a combination of the Yoast SEO plugin and WPML.